Chaotic Trading Card Game: Other rules

 A "burst" occurs when a player plays an attack card, mugic card, or a Creature or Battlegear's trigger abilities are activated.
 This is similar to the "stack" from Magic: The Gathering.
 Once a burst has started, players alternate adding to the burst with their own abilities or effects.
 Once both players agree to stop adding to the burst, the effects are resolved starting from the last card effect or ability down to the card that started the burst.

 There are very little differences between the official rules and the rules of the OCG.
 The OCG had a deck composed only of cards with the discipline symbols on them called the "Discipline Deck".
 The attacking player turns over the top card of the "Discipline Deck" to determine the type of contest between the opposing creatures.
-The creatures's discipline stats are enhanced or reduced by the battlegear attached, or the location.
+The creatures' discipline stats are enhanced or reduced by the Battlegear attached, or the location.
 The players then draw "Power Cards" that have multiples of five printed on the cards.
 The players take turns to draw power cards which reduce the stat of the selected discipline of the opposing creature.
 The first player to reduce the selected stat of the opponent's creature to zero is the winner of the battle.
 These battles continue until one player has defeated all of his or her opponent's creatures.
 At the end of each battle, if an engaged creature has gained elementals during battle it loses that/those elements.